Download Speed vs Upload Speed

 Bandwidth

 Plans are designed around the amount of bandwidth you will receive from your provider, measured in megabits per second (Mbps).
 So, when looking at a plan that says you’ll receive 25 Mbps, that is the maximum amount of data your internet connection can handle at one time.
-The more users and devices you have on a single connection at once, the slower the speed at which you can upload and download data will be.
+The more users and devices you sharing a single connection, the slower the speed at which you can upload and download data will be.

 Internet Speed